Sensory Friendly Holiday Activities in Kansas City

 The Shawnee Civic Centre, Shawnee, KS

 Waiting in line to see The Man in the Red Suit is often a challenge for little ones with sensory needs.
 They’ve arranged for Santa to make a special stop at the Shawnee Civic Centre for just that reason!
 You’ll schedule your time for a private visit and photo with Santa, and then enjoy some holiday treats and winter activities in our semi-private North Pole Lounge!
-Tickets are $15, and 12 time slots are available.
+Slots fill up fast and registration is necessary.
+Tickets available online.

 The Autism Society of the Heartland presents this free event.
-Parents can sign up for 1 15 minute appointment for your child/children to visit Santa in a private, stress free environment.
+Parents can sign up for one 10-minute appointment for your child/children and their family to visit Santa in a private, stress free environment.
 You will receive access to your photos for free and they will be emailed to you.
 In addition, during registration, you can provide your child’s name and holiday wish list in advance and Santa will read these in advance before photos!
+Registration is required and available online.